jgeremias82/Motion-Detection-Pornographic/README.md

-# Motion-Detection-Pornographic
-A Motion-based Approach for Real-time Detection of Pornographic Content in Videos
+# A Motion-based Approach for Real-time Detection of Pornographic Content in Videos